evxryyy/OpenSource-Library/docs/index.md

 ## Getting Started

 -  Each library have their own link to get the module.
--  if you have any bugs or feedback please send me a message to my roblox profile
+-  if you have any bugs or feedback please send me a message to my discord : .d_0010

 ## Links